The 12 Best Knowledge Base Software Platforms for 2022

 How to choose the right knowledge base software

 Which knowledge base software is best?
-It depends on the software environment you are in, the capabilities you need (or want), and the resources you have available.
-Here are some key questions to help you narrow down the options:
+It depends on the software environment and industry you are in, the capabilities you need (or want), and the resources you have available.
+Here are some key questions to help you narrow down the competition:

 • Do you need just one knowledge base, or do you need several separate ones?
 How does the tool handle multiple knowledge bases?

-• How many people will be authoring or updating content?
+• Which teams will be using the software (IT, support, customer service, HR, etc.)?
+How many people will be authoring or updating knowledge base content?

 • Can the knowledge base software display content in-app?
 Or will customers need to click through to another page?

-• Can the design of the knowledge base pages be customized, and what skills will you need to do it?
+• Can the design of the knowledge base pages be customized to match your business’ branding, and what skills will you need to do it?

-When you have a short list you are considering, be sure to spend some time using the company’s own knowledge base (and contacting their support team).
+When considering a tool, be sure to spend some time using the company’s own knowledge base (and contact their support team).
 They should be the best example of their own capabilities!

 Here are a few additional things to consider.